-FirstInitial_LastInitial#GeneralTitleofAssignment_headline/topic keyword(s) (where # is the draft version.
+FirstInitial\LastInitial#\GeneralTitleofAssignment\headline/topic keyword(s) (where # is the draft version.
 No number is needed for the first draft.
 Add "2" for second draft, "3" for third draft, etc.).
-So, for example, the filename for Jane Smith's first draft of the Explainer assignment with the headline or topic of how robots work, would be in the format: "js_Explainer_how robots work."
+So, for example, the filename for Jane Smith's first draft of the Explainer assignment with the headline or topic of how robots work, would be in the format:

+"js\Explainer\how robots work."
 For the second draft of an assignment, insert "2" right after your first and last initials.
-For example, for Jane Smith's feature story, draft 2, about an Artemis mission rocket launch, the filename could be "js2_Feature story_Artemis moon mission," etc.

-- Include the following information at the top of every assignment submitted: - o Course code, section, title and semester. - Undergrads use: JOU 4304, Class # 23874 Science Journalism, Spring 2023 - Grad students use: MMC 6936 Class # 24228 Science Writing, Spring 2023 - Student's first name, last name and UFID - o Instructor name: Dr. Czerne Reid - Submission date - Assignment title, including draft # (e.g. Explainer, or Feature Draft 1) - o Headline Craft a brief, catchy headline for every draft of every assignment.
+For example, for the second draft of Jane Smith's feature story about an Artemis mission rocket launch, the filename could be "js2\Feature story\Artemis moon mission," and so on. - Include the following information at the top of every assignment submitted: - o Course code, section, title and semester. - Undergrads use: JOU 4304, Class # 23874 Science Journalism, Spring 2023 - Grad students use: MMC 6936 Class # 24228 Science Writing, Spring 2023 - Student's first name, last name and UFID - o Instructor name: Dr. Czerne Reid - Submission date - Assignment title, including draft # (e.g. Explainer, or Feature Draft 1) - o Headline Craft a brief, catchy headline for every draft of every assignment.